RawadAlaryan/Sorting-Algorithms/README.md

 <b><i>Parallel Algorithm:</i></b> Performs more steps at the same time.<br/>
 <b><i>Distributed Algorithm:</i></b> Performs more steps at the same time on different machines.<br/>

-**Hybrid Sorting Algorithms:**<br/>
-A Hybrid Sorting Algorithm combines more sorting algorithms to solve a given problem.
-It chooses one algorithm depending on the data or switching between them over the course of the algorithm.
-It combines desired features of each algorithm, so that the overall algorithm is better than the individual algorithms.<br/>

 ### Implementations of Sorting Algorithms: